ferragina/AD2DA/README.md

-# AD2DA: Algorithms and Data structures for Data-intensive Applications
+# Code material for AD2DA course
 This is the material for the course "Algorithms and Data structures for Data-intensive Applications" at the University of Pisa